ros2/ros2_documentation/source/Troubleshooting/Installation-Troubleshooting.rst

 Binary installation specific
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-* If your example does not start because of missing dll's, please verify that all libraries from external dependencies such as OpenCV are located inside your ``PATH`` variable.
+* If your example does not start because of missing DLLs, please verify that all libraries from external dependencies such as OpenCV are located inside your ``PATH`` variable.
 * If you forget to call the ``local_setup.bat`` file from your terminal, the demo programs will most likely crash immediately.